cristian03git/Chat-P2P/README.md

 ## 🚀 Launching the Application.
+Launching the application creates a peer; to establish a connection between two or more peers, additional ones must be created.<br>
+Therefore, the following procedure should be followed.
 1. Ensure all peers are on the **same network** _LAN or internet with public IP_);
 2. To run the program: